 How Long Does It Take For A DUI To Come Off Your Insurance

 A DUI conviction with a BAC above 0.08 is a criminal offense and you could be penalized and or spend jail time.
 Employers, financial institutions, and insurance companies will have access to your conviction details and you end up being classed as a high-risk consumer.
 A criminal record may not be erased easily.
 However, insurance companies usually reduce your rates after three years of not repeating such an offense.
-This length of time required to remove your DUI case varies from one insurance company to another.
-There are several other deciding factors that are also considered by them such as multiple tickets, violations, gap in car insurance coverage for the past years etc.
+The length of time required to remove your DUI case varies from one insurance company to another.
+There are several other deciding factors that are also considered by them such as multiple tickets, violations, gaps in car insurance coverage for the past years, etc.

 If you have successfully managed to drive sober within three years and had a clean driving record you may look forward to a change at renewal.
 You may have to wait until your existing insurance policy expires before getting a new one.
 So if your DUI comes off your record in May, you may have to wait until the end of the year before you can get a new policy with the new reduced premium.
 So, it is very important that you know and calculates the exact time after 3 years of your DUI conviction when that case is taken off your records.
 Then you may choose to negotiate or switch to another insurance provider.